 To apply, submit the following documents:

-- a book proposal (no longer than ten pages), including a statement of the book’s significance in the context of the existing literature on modern and/or contemporary art
+- Book proposal (no longer than ten pages), including a statement of the book’s significance in the context of the existing literature on modern and/or contemporary art

 Submit all application materials electronically in one PDF document to firstname.lastname@example.org.
 Letters of recommendation may be submitted together with the application materials or sent separately by the recommenders to the same e-mail address.